 SERVES 6 people

-KIT you will need a slow cooker and oven proof dish.
+KIT you will need a slow cooker and oven dish.

 Ingredients for slow cooker toffee pudding